cla-cif/english-with-claudia/README.md

   - The website was been tested on [Power Mapper](https://www.powermapper.com/).
   - The general performance was evaluated by [GTMetrix](https://gtmetrix.com/reports/cla-cif.github.io/9nvWRL91/).

-- __Bugs and problems__
+- __Known problems__
-  - Images present the best compromise between quality and size.
+      - Images in .jpeg format present an optimal compromise between quality and size.
 [JPEGMiniPRo](https://www.jpegmini.com/creators) was used to reduce the image size while ensuring minimal quality loss.
-However, low scores on Largest Contentful Paint (LCP) side were achieved.
+However, low scores on Largest Contentful Paint (LCP) side were still achieved.

+- __Fixed bugs__
+       - WebP format images are partially or not supported on some browser's older versions as shown by [Can I use](https://caniuse.com/webp).
+In order to preserve information and maximase compatibility, .jpeg format was chosen instead despite WebP performs better as shown by [Google Developers](https://developers.google.com/speed/webp/faq#:~:text=WebP%20typically%20achieves%20an%20average,help%20make%20the%20web%20faster.).

+- __Unfixed Bugs__
+    - There is a loss of information in the header section when the page is displayed on IE 11 running on Win 10 because the header will not be displayed correctly:
+CSS property 'display: flex' is not supported by IE11.

 ### Testing User Stories from User Experience (UX) Section